splunk/public-o11y-docs/sp-oncall/alerts/escalation-webhooks.rst

 1. Create a string with the URL of the webhook, exactly how it appears in Splunk On-Call; this includes trailing slashes etc…
-2. Sort the request’s **POST** variables alphabetically by key.
+2. Sort the request's **POST** variables alphabetically by key.
-3. Append each **POST** variable’s key and value to the URL string, with no delimiter.
+3. Append each **POST** variable's key and value to the URL string, with no delimiter.
-4. Create a binary hash of the resulting string with HMAC-SHA1, using the webhook’s authentication key
+4. Create a binary hash of the resulting string with HMAC-SHA1, using the webhook's authentication key
 5. Base64 encode the binary signature
 6. Compare the output with the key X-VictorOps-Signature in the request
    - if it matches, the request originated from Splunk On-Call (formerly